LabSound/LabSound/README.md

 The submodules can be fetched after a clone with `git submodule update --init --recursive`

-LabSound and libnyquist require a C++11 compiler.
+LabSound and libnyquist require a C++14 or greater compiler.

 # Building with Cmake